 “This is a travesty.
 It’s a cop out.
 We are totally committed to banishing racism from football, and this judgment appears to fly in the face of that aim.
 This is not about the point, it’s about fighting racism.”

 Serbia is also expected to appeal the decision of FIFA and hopefully try to reduce or eliminate in its entirety, the fine of $127,000 that they received.

-The Soccer Wire Video clip Score: 4 / 5
+The Football Wire Video Rating: 4 / five

 Last season Sami Khedira only managed to make 13 league appearances for Real Madrid and now with the arrival of James Rodriguez and Toni Kroos to the club, it doesn’t look like the German midfielder will be playing an influential role for Real Madrid anytime soon.
 This sparked a series of rumors which were stating that Khedira was going to be leaving the Santiago Bernabeu during this summer transfer window but Carlo Ancelotti stepped up and shut down those claims.